 See How Much You Can Save on Your Car Rental Insurance

-SLI covers all claims made by a third party for the physical injuries or death or damage to the third party’s property, in case of an accident or crash where you were not at fault.
+SLI covers all claims made by a third party for the physical injuries or death or serious bodily injury or damage to the third party’s property, in case of an accident or crash where you were not at fault.

-You should check with your rental agency for the detailed exclusions to SLI but the typical exclusions can be –
+You should check with your rental car company for the detailed exclusions to SLI but the typical exclusions can be –

 if you are worried about liability then SLI is a safer and better way to protect yourself, irrespective of the fact whether it is mandatory or not.
 This also provides greater peace of mind and freedom.
 Drive safe and stay insured!

 Most rental cars come with liability insurance for the third party, and it is included in your car rental.
-If you need additional coverage than the minimum statutory coverage, then you can buy excess or supplemental liability insurance from the rental agency.
+If you need additional coverage than the minimum statutory coverage, then you can buy excess or supplemental liability insurance from the car rental company.

 If your rental car comes with third party liability insurance then you can opt-out of buying additional or supplemental insurance.
 But you need to check on the minimum coverage in different countries and depending on that, you should buy supplemental liability insurance.